Midsomer & Medieval Murders

 F. Chalgrove Village, Airfield & Manor

-If you are interested in those olde churches, detour into the village where St Mary’s dates back to the 100’s and has a full set of medieval wall paintings that miraculously survived the vandalism of the reformation and tell the story of Christ from King David to the Day of Judgement.
+If you are interested in those old churches, detour into the village where St Mary’s dates back to the 1100s.
+It has a full set of medieval wall paintings that miraculously survived the vandalism of the reformation to tell the story of Christ from King David to the Day of Judgement.

-The Airfield itself was the site of the Battle of Chalgrove Field in 1643 where the Charles I wingman, the Cavalier Prince Rupert, defeated a Roundhead army.
+The Airfield itself was the site of the Battle of Chalgrove Field in 1643 where the Cavalier Prince Rupert, Charles 1st wingman, defeated a Roundhead army.

 In World War Two it was used by the US Army.
 Now it used for testing the ejector seats that are supplied to air forces around the world.
 So if you fancy buying a really unusual component for your bike.....